peter88213/nvhelp-en/docs/_sources/chapter_view.rst.txt

 .. note::
-   Depending on your `Book settings <book_view.html#auto-numbering>`_, *noveltree* might overwrite the title the next time the tree is refreshed.
+   Depending on your `Book settings <book_view.html#auto-numbering>`_, *novelibre* might overwrite the title the next time the tree is refreshed.
    Thus, you don't need to edit the capter/part title, if auto numbering is activated and the selected chapter or part is not excluded from auto numbering (see below).